Spanish colonization of the Americas: Ecological conquests and demographic catastrophe

-The Columbian Exchange was as significant as the clash of civilizations.
+The Columbian exchange was as significant as the clash of civilizations.
 Arguably the most significant introduction was diseases brought to the Americas, which devastated indigenous populations in a series of epidemics.
 The loss of indigenous population had a direct impact on Spaniards as well, since increasingly they saw those populations as a source of their own wealth, disappearing before their eyes.

 A mounted Mapuche carrying off a Spanish woman.
 Johann Moritz Rugendas.

 In the first settlements in the Caribbean, the Spaniards deliberately brought animals and plants that transformed the ecological landscape.
 Pigs, cattle, sheep, goats, and chickens allowed Spaniards to eat a diet with which they were familiar.
 But the importation of horses transformed warfare for both the Spaniards and the indigenous.
 Where the Spaniards had exclusive access to horses in warfare, they had an advantage over indigenous warriors on foot.
 They were initially a scarce commodity, but horse breeding became an active industry.
 Horses that escaped Spanish control were captured by indigenous; many indigenous also raided for horses.
 Mounted indigenous warriors were significant foes for Spaniards.
 The Chichimeca in northern Mexico, the Comanche in the northern Great Plains and the Mapuche in southern Chile and the pampas of Argentina resisted Spanish conquest.
 For Spaniards, the fierce Chichimecas barred them for exploiting mining resources in northern Mexico.
-Spaniards waged a fifty-year war (ca. 1550–1600) to subdue them, but peace was only achieved by Spaniards' making significant donations of food and other commodities the Chichimeca demanded.
+Spaniards waged a 50-year war (ca. 1550–1600) to subdue them, but peace was only achieved by Spaniards' making significant donations of food and other commodities the Chichimeca demanded.
 "Peace by purchase" ended the conflict.
 In southern Chile and the pampas, the Araucanians (Mapuche) prevented further Spanish expansion.
 The image of mounted Araucanians capturing and carrying off white women was the embodiment of Spanish ideas of civilization and barbarism.

 Cattle multiplied quickly in areas where little else could turn a profit for Spaniards, including northern Mexico and the Argentine pampas.
 The introduction of sheep production was an ecological disaster in places where they were raised in great numbers, since they ate vegetation to the ground, preventing the regeneration of plants.

-The Spanish brought new crops for cultivation.
+The Spaniards brought new crops for cultivation.
 (See Mission Garden for specific foods.)
 They preferred wheat cultivation to indigenous sources of carbohydrates: casava, maize (corn), and potatoes, initially importing seeds from Europe and planting in areas where plow agriculture could be utilized, such as the Mexican Bajío.
 They also imported cane sugar, which was a high-value crop in early Spanish America.
 Spaniards also imported citrus trees, establishing orchards of oranges, lemons, limes, and grapefruit.
 Other imports were figs, apricots, cherries, pears, and peaches among others.
 The exchange did not go one way.
 Important indigenous crops that transformed Europe were the potato and maize, which produced abundant crops that led to the expansion of populations in Europe.
 Chocolate and vanilla were cultivated in Mexico and exported to Europe.
-Among the foodstuffs that became staples in European cuisine and could be grown there were tomatoes, squashes, bell peppers, cashews, pecans and peanuts.
+Among the foodstuffs that became staples in European cuisine and could be grown there were tomatoes, squashes, bell peppers, cashews, pecans, and peanuts.